 Tragic email error 2: You don’t explain what’s in it for me

 This email went on to explain why the company was started.
-The perky amongst you will be squinting as you wonder how I knew that.
+The perky amongst you will be squinting as you wonder how I knew that if I didn’t read the email.
 You’re right.
 The email was successful in one way.
 So uninteresting that I became interested.

 Anyway, it opened with an introduction and went on to tell the story.

 The lesson: Customers only care about how their lives will be improved.
 So tell them.
 If this isn’t your first email, remind them who you are and how their life will be better from that moment on.
 Tell me why I should care!

 Aim to use the word “you” twice as often as words like “I”, “us” and “we”.